rsolano/CarND-Advanced-Lane-Lines-P4/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My pipeline implementation reuses most code from the classroom lessons and quizzes.
-The code has been refactored into modules and functions for better readability and resusability and to facilitate the testing of each functionality.
+The code has been refactored into modules and functions for better readability and reusability and to facilitate the testing of each functionality.
 Once my pipeline was nearly complete, I had some issues properly detecting lanes from the video at approximately 39 seconds in.
 I solved this by averaging out the lane fits for the previous 25 frames.
 Implementing the Line class as suggested in the classroom allowed me to keep a history of lane detection data points.
 Still additional thresholding would have probably helped better detect the lanes under certain lighting conditions.
 Possibly L channel thresholding would have improved detection in frames with excessive brightness.
 Other situations where the pipeline would like fail include the presence of objects in the lane, such as other vehicles, or even lines painted over the original lanes during road works.
 In order to make the pipeline more robust, additional object detection would need to be baked into the algorithm to allow differentiating lane lines from other elements.